PHPerKael/wan2_lora_trainer/README.md

 ```
  ..\..\..\python_embeded\python -m pip install -r requirements.txt
 ````
-3. run comfyUi
-4. You must to create your custom bat adding  and run ComfyUi from it to avoid issues with paths.
+3. You must to create your custom bat adding  and run ComfyUi from it to avoid issues with paths.
 You can name it "Run_Wan_LoRa_trainer.bat" (this gives you the ability to connect Musubi with the workflow) Example:
 ```
 @echo off
 REM Load Visual Studio Build Tools for the Wan subprocess environment